This “Immortal Health Elixir” protects your gut and may also be the healthiest beverage in the world!

 Tea made from licorice root can be used to soothe an upset stomach.
 It’s used to reduce stomach inflammation.
 One possible cause of this inflammation is “bad” bacteria in the gut.
 This bacteria is called Helicobacter pylori (H. pylori).

 You might already know that ginger can help with an upset stomach.
-Ginger tea has more helpful compounds than ginger ale.
+Ginger tea has more beneficial compounds than ginger ale.
 You can use ginger tea to help alleviate nausea, reduce inflammation, and support digestion.

 Teas for Stress